 “To date we have the right processes and controls to prevent those attacks from being successful.”

-Since they provide vital services to the local communities they serve and retain extensive records packed with personal information, local governments are ideal targets for ransomware attack.
+Since they provide vital services to the local communities they serve and retain extensive records packed with personal information, local governments are ideal targets for a ransomware attack.